Who makes the products for LivAfrika?

 Can I have someone come and talk to us about Helping Women, Transforming Lives?

 Yes.
-Depending on the size of your group, I am available to personally come and talk to your group and discuss how my company is making a difference in and around Africa and how you can help me continue our progress.
-If you group is small we may be able to meet in my shop, but I have spoken to large groups and small groups about this issue and how we can find solutions.
+I am available to personally come and talk to your group and discuss how my company is making a difference in and around Africa and how you can help continue our progress.
 See the Contact Us section of our site and let’s talk.

 Fair Trade FAQs